 Work Exchange Program

-The Work Exchange Program allows individuals to work a minimum of 10 volunteer hours in exchange for a complimentary registration (valued over $400) to attend the 24th Annual Hawaiʻi Conservation Conference.
+The Work Exchange Program allows individuals to exchange 8 - 10 volunteer hours for access to attend the 24th Annual Hawaiʻi Conservation Conference (valued over $400).
 This is a great opportunity for interested individuals who can offer their skills, assistance, and leadership in exchange for full conference admission, in addition to other benefits.

 The HCC’s success stems from the work of willing and dedicated individuals who contribute to this program.
 The assistance of the work exchange participants make it possible to have the various engaging exhibits, events, and speakers of the conference.